Algebraic interaction strength for translation surfaces with multiple singularities: Proof of Theorem

 \end{Prop}

-In the last section, we use Propositions \ref{prop:study_lengths} and \ref{prop:study_intersections} to analyse all possible cases of pairs of closed curves (which we recall can be either made of one closed saddle connection or two non-closed saddle connections).
-More specifically, let us first remark that if $\gamma = \bigcup_{i} \alpha_i$ and $\delta = \bigcup_{j} \beta_j$ are unions of (one or two) saddle connections, we have
+Finally, in Section \ref{sec:conclusion} we use Propositions \ref{prop:study_lengths} and \ref{prop:study_intersections} to analyze all possible cases of pairs of closed curves which are made of one closed saddle connection or two non-closed saddle connections.